August 11, 2021

 How is this possible?
 Well, as I said, we’re building on a lot of concepts we’ve discussed already in this article.
 There are three core ingredients:

-Data-first AI is an exciting new concept that has the potential to drastically simplify operational AI and help enterprises drive business impact from AI/ML.
-To highlight a few important consequences of data-first AI:
+Data-centric AI is an exciting new concept that has the potential to drastically simplify operational AI and help enterprises drive business impact from AI/ML.
+To highlight a few important consequences of data-centric AI:

 We’ve covered a lot of ground in this article and discussed a lot of tooling options.
 At times, the ML/AI tooling landscape can feel overwhelming.
-The data-first approach to AI disrupts many preconceived notions and its power is best seen to be believed.
+The data-centric approach to AI disrupts many preconceived notions and its power is best seen to be believed.
 At Continual, we’re strong believers that ML/AI solutions should be evaluated using your real world use cases.
 With many solutions, this can take weeks or months and exposes hype from reality.
 At Continual, our goal is to enable you to deliver your first production use cases in a day.
-That’s the power of a declarative data-first approach to AI that integrates natively with your cloud data warehouse.
-If this sounds intriguing, we offer a free 30 day trial of Continual so you can experience it for yourself.
+That’s the power of a declarative data-centric approach to AI that integrates natively with your cloud data warehouse.
+If this sounds intriguing, request a demo so you can experience it for yourself.